Manipulating Datasets#

 • Bind them together to make an object of two rows, row 1 being 1:10, row 2 being 11-20

-• Bind them together to make an object of two columns, columns 1 being 11-20, column 2 being 1-10
+• Bind them together to make an object of two columns, column 1 being 11-20, column 2 being 1-10

 Paste#

 The function paste() is a way of concatenating vectors together.
-It can be applied to a characters or numbers, vector and column(s) of a data frame or matrix.
-You can define what you want the separator to be (sep =), or use paste0() or paste() with the argument sep = “” for no space.
+It can be applied to characters or numbers, vectors and column(s) of a data frame or matrix.
+You can define what you want the separator to be (sep =), or use paste0() or paste() with the argument sep = “” for no spaces.
 You can also provide a string as an argument to add the same component to a character or vector.

 # Adding text to a value in iris